Published on December 25th, 2014 | by admin0

 - Less than half of the world’s population celebrate Christmas (nearly 4 billion people)

-- Using the letter ‘X’ as an abbreviation for Christmas is actually not at all irreligious as the letter ‘X’ is actually a Greek abbreviation for Christ
+- Using the letter ‘X’ as an abbreviation is actually not at all irreligious as the letter ‘X’ is actually a Greek abbreviation for Christ

 - Mexico City has been certified by Guinness World Records as having the world’s largest ever Christmas tree standing at 110.35 metres (362 feet)